-Chart 3 below shows the trend of approvals and actual completions from 2016 - 2020 and the programmed output for the coming five years.
+Chart 2 below shows the trend of approvals and completions from 2017 - 2021 and the programmed output for the coming five years.

-Chart 3 - Approvals and completions and predicted completions based on programming
+Chart 2 - Approvals and completions and predicted completions based on programming

-The forecasted trend for 2021 to 2025 is a reflection of the programming of allocated sites, which is broken down by Local Authority in Table 4, this includes programming of windfall sites of over 1 unit as well as a windfall assumption of 30 units a year.
+The forecasted trend for 2022 to 2026 reflects the programming of allocated sites, which is broken down by Local Authority in Table 4.
+This includes programming of windfall sites for more than a single unit as well as a windfall assumption of 30 units a year.
 This is in keeping with the calculations for the effective housing land supply as per Table 1 in section 2.
-For the details on allocated sites view Section 8.
+For the details on the allocated site programming view Table 5 under Section 8.